teocci/RealtimeBoard/README.md

 3. After the Package creation, right-click the new Package created (`net.teocci.websocket`) in the Projects window and choose New > Java Class.
 4. Type BoardServer as the Class Name.
 Click OK.

     When you click OK the IDE generates the BoardServer class and opens the file in the source editor.
 In order to make this class as a Websocket Endpoint we need to add some annotations that are part of the WebSocket API.
-The class should be annotated with `@ServerEndpoint` to identify the class as an endpoint and the WebSocket URI must be specified as a parameter of the annotation.
+The class should be annotated with `@ServerEndpoint` to identify the class as an endpoint and the WebSocket URI (**wsURI**) must be specified as a parameter of the annotation.
 We also need to add a default onMessage method that is annotated with `@OnMessage`.
 A method annotated with `@OnMessage` is invoked each time that the client receives a WebSocket message.
 Now copy and past this piece of code:

     ```
     @ServerEndpoint("/actions")